oleevg/ratingcalculator/Readme.md

      -h [ --help ]                     As it says.
 ```

-By default the server and the client sides write log messages on their corresponding terminals.
+By default the server and the client applications write log messages on their corresponding terminals.

 ### Running the tests
   CMake build framework might be used to run available unit tests.
 Just run 'ctest' inside build directory after building the sources.